Powermatic 5 Plus: Is It Worth It? | FESSONLINE Guide

 The Powermatic 5 Plus makes the most sense for daily smokers who go through at least half a pack a day and want to stop paying retail prices for factory cigarettes.
 Occasional smokers or people who prefer the ritual of hand-rolling probably won't use it enough to justify the cost.

-• Best fit: Daily smokers who want consistent results without the manual effort
+- Best fit: Heavy daily smokers who want consistent results without the manual effort

-• Good fit: Smokers who already buy tubes and loose tobacco but struggle with hand-rollers
+- Good fit: Smokers who already buy tubes and loose tobacco but want better fill quality than the 3 Plus delivers

 Where to Buy the Powermatic 5 Plus and What to Expect on Price